kite-sdk/kite-docs/introduction-to-datasets.md

 }
 ```

-The goal is to get the schema into `.avsc` format.
 The following links provide examples for inferring schemas from data files or Java classes.

 | Java API                                                      | Command Line Interface |
 | --------                                                      | ---------------------- |